ISSUIUC/GNC-SILSIM/README.md

 `./gnc/main "./data/MIDAS_booster.csv" "./output/results.csv"`

 The data file can be changed to any data file.
+You can also use the simulated data from PySIM:

+`./gnc/main "./data/6DOF_RK4_SIMULATED.csv" "./output/results.csv"`

 Finally, to create the graphs, run